Denver Pro Sports Teams Bring Big Crowds to Colorado

 The National League West’s Colorado Rockies inhabit Coors Field, where a hit baseball goes further in Denver’s thin air.
 Fun fact: A ball launched 400 feet at Yankee Stadium will travel 440 feet at Coors Field.

-The Colorado Rockies won a National League pennant in 2007, winning 14 of their last 15 regular-season games to sneak into the Wild Card spot — from where they claimed the National League (NL) crown.
+Colorado Rockies won a National League pennant in 2007, winning 14 of their last 15 regular-season games to sneak into the Wild Card spot — where they claimed the National League (NL) crown.
 Though outfielder Larry Walker was selected as NL’s Most Valuable Player in 1997, it is the jersey of Todd Helton — the 17-year Rockie and five-time all-star — that stands as the club’s lone player number (17) retired thus far.

 Football: Denver Broncos

 NFL’s Denver Broncos are synonymous with success.
-In addition to the team’s seven Super Bowl appearances and three Lombardi Trophies, Denver’s 28 seasons with a .500 or better record since 1984 is the most in the league.
+In addition to the team’s Super Bowl appearances and Lombardi Trophies, Denver’s 28 seasons with a .500 or better record since 1984 is the most in the league.
 That same year Hall of Famer Pat Bowlen became the team’s owner.

 Basketball: Denver Nuggets